daytonn/rails_jskit/README.md

 ##### Registering Events Through Functions

-If you need full control over the event registration, you can pass a function to register events instead of the event->method map.
+If you need full control over the event registration, you can pass a function to register events instead of the original event->method map.
 This function provides an `on` function as its only parameter that gives you the full power of jQuery's `on`:

 ```js
 // app/assets/javscripts/controllers/posts_controller.js